 Cathy Boggs served as Director of Education Programs and Communication of UCSB’s Center for Nanotechnology in Society, and the Associate Director of UCSB’s Carsey-Wolf Center.
 Prior to that, she was Research Communications Coordinator for UCSB's Center for Information Technology and Society (CITS), where she organized the 2006 Santa Barbara Forum on Digital Transitions.
 In addition to teaching appointments in UCSB’s Department of Communication and UCLA’s Anderson Graduate School of Business, her prior experience includes five years in Washington, DC as a communications policy analyst, conference organizer and public relations consultant.
 She has consulted on workplace communication issues for a variety of non-profit, for-profit, and government organizations.

 Professor Dixon is a media effects scholar dedicated to investigating the prevalence of stereotypes in the mass media and the impact of stereotypical imagery on audience members.
+He has been honored as a faculty fellow with UIUC's Center on Democracy in a Multiracial Society and he was the 2013 Visiting Philanthropy Faculty Scholar at the Clinton School of Public Service.
+Dr. Dixon has received 7 top paper awards from the National Communication Association and the International Communication Association.
+He has also received a top article award from the National Communication Association.
+Dr. Dixon serves on the editorial boards of the Journal of Communication, Communication Research, Howard Journal of Communications, Media Psychology, and the Journal of Broadcasting & Electronic Media.
 Much of Dr. Dixon's work has been focused on racial stereotyping in television news.
-His new investigations examine the content and effects of stereotypes and counter-stereotypes in major news events, online news, and musical contexts.
+His more recent investigations examine the content and effects of stereotypes and counter-stereotypes in major news events, online news, and musical contexts.

 Dorothy Imrich Mullin